-FCCLA- Family Career Community Leaders of America: Jana Mahoney, Jennifer Kowalik, Karla Friesenhahn, Chef Slight, sponsors
+FCCLA- Family Career Community Leaders of America: Jana Mahoney, Jennifer Kowalik, Karla Friesenhahn, Chef Slight, Tessa Foster, sponsors

 FCCLA is a nonprofit national career and technical student organization for young men and women in family and consumer sciences education in public and private schools, grade 7 - 12.
 Family, Career and Community Leaders of America is a dynamic and effective national student organization that helps young men and women become leaders and address important personal, family, work and societal issues through family and consumer sciences education.
 Chapter projects focus on a variety of youth concerns, including teen pregnancy, parenting, family relationships, substance abuse, peer pressure, environment, nutrition and fitness, teen violence and career exploration.
 Involvement in FCCLA offers members the opportunity to expand their leadership potential and develop skills for life: planning, goal setting, problem solving, decision making and interpersonal communication -- necessary in the home and workplace.